mopidy/mopidy-alsamixer/README.rst

   For example try ``min_volume = 30`` and ``max_volume = 70`` to map Mopidy's volume control to the middle
   of ALSA's volume range.

-- ``alsamixer/volume_scale``: Either 'linear' or 'cubic'.
+- ``alsamixer/volume_scale``: Either 'linear', 'cubic' or 'db'.
 The cubic scale is recommended as it produces better results to the ear, and matches the volume scale in alsamixer.
 The default is the linear scale.

 Example ``alsamixer`` section from the Mopidy configuration file::